Skip to main content

 });

-// We don't need to use delayRender() here, becuase
+// We don't need to use delayRender() here, because

 // font loading from @remotion/google-fonts is already wrapped in it